-TIMES = SIZE \ 2
+TIMES=SIZE2

-If the TIMES property has the PARAMETER attribute, the Compiler will substitute the value of the SIZE parameter (the SIZE property has the PARAMETER attribute by default).
-If SIZE=1, the TIMES property value becomes "1\2".
-The Packager, on the other hand, is expecting the TIMES property to have an integer value; it won't accept "2\1".
+If the TIMES property has the PARAMETER attribute, the Compiler substitutes the value of the SIZE parameter (the SIZE property has the PARAMETER attribute by default).
+If SIZE=1, the TIMES property value becomes "12."
+The Packager, on the other hand, is expecting the TIMES property to have an integer value; it won't accept "21."
 The Compiler can be told to completely evaluate the property's value by giving it the PARAMETER(INTEGER) attribute.
 The Compiler expands text macros within the property value and evaluates the property value as an integer expression (an error is generated if the property value is a malformed integer expression).
-The TIMES property shown above is then output with the value "2".
+The TIMES property shown above is then output with the value "2."
 In all other respects, the PARAMETER(INTEGER) attribute behaves just like the PARAMETER attribute.

-A property can be given the PARAMETER attribute in one of two ways: the property can be specified as a PARAMETER when creating the body in the Graphics Editor, or the property can be given the PARAMETER attribute in the property attributes file.
-To give the property the PARAMETER attribute in a body drawing, append a \PARAMETER to the end of the property value.
-For example, the following property (attached to a body) has the PARAMETER attribute:
+A property can be given the PARAMETER attribute in one of two ways: the property can be specified as a PARAME-TER when creating the body in the Graphics Editor, or the property can be given the PARAMETER attribute in the property attributes file.
+To give the property the PARAM-ETER attribute in a body drawing, append a \PARAME-TER to the end of the property value.
+For example, the following property (attached to a body) has the PARAME-TER attribute:

-FOO="value for FOO\PARAMETER"
+ELAN="value for ELAN\PARAMETER"

-The property FOO has the PARAMETER attribute only for this particular instance.
-If the property FOO appears anywhere else (and does not have the \PARAMETER appended) it is not a PARAMETER.
+The property ELAN has the PARAMETER attribute only for this particular instance.
+If the property ELAN appears anywhere else (and does not have the \PARAMETER appended), it is not a PARAMETER.
 The second way to give a property the PARAMETER attribute is with the property attributes file.
 When given the attribute via the attributes file, the property has that attribute everywhere it is used (regardless of whether it has the \PARAMETER appended or not).